 Zhu Tuo (祝鮀) was a minister of the state of Wei responsible for the administration of its ancestral temple and other ritual matters.
-Confucius probably met him when he visited Wei after leaving his home state of Lu for exile in 496 BCE.
+Confucius probably met him when he visited Wei in 496 BCE after leaving his home state of Lu for exile.

-Although Confucius voices his suspicion of of Zhu Tuo’s “smooth tongue” in Chapter 16 of Book 6 of the Analects, he does go on to commend him in Chapter 19 of Book 14 of for the vital role he played along with two other ministers in keeping Wei functioning while it was under the capricious rule of rule of the louche Duke Ling of Wei (衛靈公) and his scheming consort Nanzi (南子).
+Although Confucius voices his suspicion of of Zhu Tuo’s “smooth tongue” in 6.16 of the Analects, he does go on to commend him in 14.19 for the vital role he played along with his two fellow ministers Wangsun Jia and Kong Wenzi in keeping Wei functioning while it was under the capricious rule of the louche Duke Ling and and his lascivious consort Nanzi.

-In some English translations of the Analects, Zhu Tuo is named Priest Tuo – probably because he presided over ritual ceremonies as part of his duties as minister of ritual affairs.
+In some English translations of the Analects, Zhu Tuo is named Priest Tuo because he presided over ritual ceremonies as part of his ministerial duties.

 Confucius said: “It’s difficult to survive in an age like ours without the smooth tongue of Zhu Tuo and the good looks of Song Chao.”